ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ay following, been jeeringly tell­
+inr her tint the great moüve with wo­
+men in y&quot;ing to church was merely to
+show their bonnets, at last lost all pa­
+ind said to him
+Then, sir, I suppose the reason
+bv you gentlemen bo rarely come to
+church is, because you cannot show
+your hats.&quot;

+mIh tot Cnriug W( i.

+Tho&amp;o who will carefully adopt:
+r method of curing poVk .id
+af, will bo enabled u! enjoy
+fine hams, tongues, and.dried beef, i
+i - .
+and rounds, as the r.roneror ol
+&#x27; .
+all tho Kussinns can
+. . a
+. immn ml
+&quot;IlllUtlU&#x27;l,
+always provided that the moat to
+be cured is of tho best quality.
 It is this:
 To one gallon of water, take
 1 1-2 lbs of salt, 1-2 lb of sug